 GeneCards Summary for TAS2R5 Gene

 TAS2R5 (Taste Receptor, Type 2, Member 5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include taste receptor activity.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+GO annotations related to this gene include G-protein coupled receptor activity and taste receptor activity.
 An important paralog of this gene is TAS2R42.

 UniProtKB/Swiss-Prot for TAS2R5 Gene

 Receptor that may play a role in the perception of bitterness and is gustducin-linked.
 May play a role in sensing the chemical composition of the gastrointestinal content.
 The activity of this receptor may stimulate alpha gustducin, mediate PLC-beta-2 activation and lead to the gating of TRPM5